dina-auto/newyorker/README.md

 * Java Development Kit (JDK) - Version 8 or higher
 * Apache Maven - Version 3.6.x or higher
-* An Integrated Development Environment (IDE) such as Eclipse or IntelliJ IDEA
+* An Integrated Development Environment (IDE) such as Eclipse

 ## Getting Started